JeffFaer/scripts/backup/octopi/README.md

   - `create-octoprint-backup`

     A file that runs on the octopi to trigger a backup.
-It's a separate script so that we can create a user whose only special prvilege is to run this script that creates a backup.
+It's a separate script so that we can create a user whose only special privilege is to run this script that creates a backup.
 To set it up, do the following
     ```
     [octopi] $ sudo adduser backup-generator